MerginMaps/docs/src/howto/sign-up-to-mergin-maps/index.md

 ## From <MobileAppName />

-If you already have [installed <MobileAppName />](../install-mergin-maps-mobile/index.md) installed then you can sign up from there.
+If you already have [installed <MobileAppName /> (TODO: write this page)](../install-mergin-maps-mobile/index.md) installed then you can sign up from there.

 [Skip this section](./index.md#next-steps) if you've already signed up from <MainDomainName /> as described above.